Posted November 14, 2021 • Last updated December 19, 2022

 Yellowstone, a drama series created by Taylor Sheridan and John Linson and starring Kevin Costner, about a large American cattle ranch that borders a Native American reservation and the namesake national park, premiered on the Paramount Network cable channel on June 20, 2018.

 Paramount+'s Canadian service costs $9.99 per month, or $99.99 per year when billed in a single annual payment, with a seven-day free trial available for first-time subscribers.
 Subscriptions are available directly from Paramount, as well as through Amazon Prime Video Channels (which requires a subscription to Prime Video, a separate $9.99 per month or $99.00 per year) and Apple TV Channels.
-(All prices in this article are in Canadian dollars before applicable sales taxes, and were last checked on November 12, 2022 but are subject to change.)
+Additional Paramount+ subscription options, including a cheaper advertising-supported tier, are expected to launch by early 2024.
+(All prices in this article are in Canadian dollars before applicable sales taxes, and were last checked on November 7, 2023.)

 As far as we can tell, new episodes of Yellowstone will no longer be available on Paramount Network's Canadian feed.
 While the channel's schedules for November 13 and 20 indicate it will air episodes of Yellowstone on both dates, including at 8:00 p.m.
 ET, the episode titles indicated are from past seasons.
 (Feel free to contrast with the schedule for the channel's U.S. feed.)